tigerkelly/froglog_gui/README.md

 	sudo dpkg -i fileName.deb

 I have included a Bash script to execute the java command line for the GUI called froglog.sh.
 Place the froglog.sh in the same directory as the other jar files.
-Nortmally I create a directory called Froglog in my home directory and copy all needed file their.
+Nortmally I create a directory called Froglog in my home directory and copy all needed files their.